cm-cltdesigner/Comazon/README.md

 ```

 ## Future Development
-For future development I would love to incoporate an Supervisor's database which includes a column for Department within the Comazon Store App.
+For future development I would love to incoporate an Supervisor's database which includes a column for the Departments within the Comazon Store App.
+Along wiht perfecting the Comazon's Customer and Manager functionality.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.